IT-Grace/bloom-daily/replit.md

 # Bloom - Daily Habit Tracker

 A beautiful habit tracking application with a feminine design using white, yellow, and grey tones.
-Built with React, Express, and in-memory storage.
+Built with React, Express, and PostgreSQL database.

 ## Overview